Defense Metals (CVE:DEFN) Stock Price Up 18.5% – Should You Buy?

 Shares of Defense Metals Corp.
-(CVE:DEFN – Get Free Report) traded up 18.5% during trading on Monday .
-The company traded as high as C$0.16 and last traded at C$0.16.
-141,514 shares changed hands during trading, an increase of 1% from the average session volume of 139,482 shares.
+(CVE:DEFN – Get Free Report) shot up 18.5% during mid-day trading on Monday .
+The stock traded as high as C$0.16 and last traded at C$0.16.
+141,514 shares changed hands during mid-day trading, an increase of 1% from the average session volume of 139,482 shares.
 The stock had previously closed at C$0.14.

 Defense Metals Corp. engages in the acquisition, exploration, development, and evaluation of mineral properties in Canada.
 It has 100% interest in the Wicheeda project consisting of 9 mineral claims covering an area of 4,244 hectares located in British Columbia.
 The company was formerly known as First Legacy Mining Corp.